Deelnemers

 Lifelines Researchers Community Event

-We warmly invite you to join our community event on October 10th.
-This time, Lifelines and Aletta Jacobs School of Public Health co-organize this event to build bridges between researchers and facilitate the exchange of knowledge.
+The second edition of the Lifelines Researchers Community event was organized by Lifelines and Aletta Jacobs School of Public Health to build bridges between researchers and facilitate the exchange of knowledge.
 Lifelines represents a treasure trove of data waiting to be discovered.
 'Sharing is healthy' is our motto in this regard.
 More and more researchers, including many Aletta researchers, conduct their research using Lifelines data and bio-samples.
 This multidisciplinary approach contributes to impactful research for more healthy years.
-Will you join us?

-Join us for an engaging afternoon surrounded by fellow Lifelines researchers and enjoy a lecture of our keynote speaker Melinda Mills on the importance of cohorts and biobank collections for public health.
+We enjoyed an engaging afternoon surrounded by fellow Lifelines researchers and a lecture of our keynote speaker Melinda Mills on the importance of cohorts and biobank collections for public health.

 Break-out sessions

-Curious about the pitches during the break-out sessions?
-Several researchers will pitch their research to you in the context of personalised health and environmental research in public health.
+Multiple researchers from the Lifelines community pitched their research in the context of personalised health and environmental research in public health.

 Andreia Abud da Silva Costa on modeling lifestyle-related health inequity (MOLHI) Bo Krause and Marit Slootweg on participation in society: using Lifelines and CBS data in combination with enriching interviews to study complex public health problems